All Episodes

 They do not advertise their fraud up front.

-We will be uh keeping a sharp eye on.
+This tactic that she's using, we will be keeping a sharp eye on.

-This is from uh Sacramento, my adopted hometown.
+This is from Sacramento, my adopted hometown.

-California, the first state in the country to define when yes means yes and to adopt requirements for colleges to follow when investigating sexual assault reports.
+California the first state in the country to define when yes means yes and to adopt requirements for colleges to follow when investigating sexual assault Reports.

-Rather than using the refrain no means no, the definition of consent under this bill requires an affirmative, conscious and voluntary agreement to engage in sexual activity.
+Rather than using the refrain, no means no, the definition of consent under this bill requires an affirmative, conscious, and voluntary agreement to engage in sexual activity.

 Every kiss, there has to be a mutual agreement and an agreement as to why.

-Then the second kiss ditto, the third kiss ditto.
+Then the second kiss, ditto.

 If a button gets unbuttoned, it has to be mutual agreement.